Vavinan/tp/docs/UserGuide.md

 ### View transaction history: `list`

-List the transactions.
-List options will include 1.
-All Transactions, 2.
-Past Week Transactions, 3.
-Past Month Transactions, 4.
-Custom Date Transactions.
+List the existing transactions.
+List feature includes options:
+1. All Transactions
+2. Past Week Transactions - list transactions from the past 7 days
+3. Past Month Transactions - list transactions from the past month
+4. Custom Date Transactions - list transactions between the specified dates(inclusive)
+5. Account Transactions - list all transactions in the specified account
+6. Category Transactions - list all transactions in the category type

 Format: `list`

 Example of usage: